 A choreopoem is a choreographed series of poems that integrates performance poetry, dance, music, song, live art, and, if you do it Monica's way, parkour, yoga, memes, spells, and occasionally call-and-response.
 The term was coined by Ntozake Shange in 1975, with her choreopoem, For colored girls who have considered suicide / when the rainbow is enuf.

 (Rest in Power, Queen Shange.
-We miss you, but thank you for every trail you've blazed.)
+We miss you and thank you for every trail you've blazed.)

 The genre focuses on blending different art media on stage to articulate a complex or emotional experience.
 It shies away from traditional drama narrative, and instead utilizes poetry to highlight separate "rooms" of thought that all relate to a central theme.